-Mouse: A mouse (trackball, or other pointer control) is required to use DragSim5.
-While most component selections can be performed with the keyboard, several operations within DragSim5 require the use of a mouse.
+Mouse: A mouse (trackball, or other pointer control) is required to use the DragSim.
+While most component selections can be performed with the keyboard, several operations within the DragSim require the use of a mouse.

-Printer: DragSim5 can print a comprehensive "Drag-Test Report" of a simulated dyno engine on any Windows-compatible printer.
-If you use a color printer, the data curves and component information will print in color.
+Printer: The DragSim can print a comprehensive "Drag-Test Report" of a simulated vehicle on any Windows-compatible printer.
+If you use a color printer, the data curves and component information will print in color (see page 70 for more information about DragSim printing).